tangalbert919/p37-ec-aero-15/README.md

 results, with potentially physically damaging results.
 Therefore, do not use this program unless you accept the risks mentioned above.

-# Compilation
-First, ensure g++ is available on your distribution.
-Then compile via the following command:
-`g++ src/p37ec-aero.c -o bin/p37ec-aero`

 # Usage
 The program may have permission errors even if it is run with sudo.